 This communication is general in nature and provided for educational and informational purposes only.
 It should not be considered or relied upon as legal, tax or investment advice or an investment recommendation, or as a substitute for legal or tax counsel.
 Any investment products or services named herein are for illustrative purposes only, and should not be considered an offer to buy or sell, or an investment recommendation for, any specific security, strategy or investment product or service.
 Always consult a qualified professional or your own independent financial professional for personalized advice or investment recommendations tailored to your specific goals, individual situation, and risk tolerance.

-Dunham does not provide legal or tax advice.
 Federal and state laws and regulations are complex and subject to change, which can materially impact your results.
 Charitable deductions at the federal level are available only if you itemize deductions.
 Rules and regulations regarding tax deductions for charitable giving vary at the state level, and laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy or completeness of the information provided.
 Dunham Associates & Investment Counsel, Inc. (“Dunham”) cannot guarantee that such information is accurate, complete or timely; and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Always consult an attorney or tax professional regarding your specific legal or tax situation.

 Investors should carefully consider a fund’s investment goals, risks, sales charges and expenses before investing.
 The prospectus contains this and other information.
 Please read the prospectus carefully before investing or sending money.

-The Dunham DAF is powered by University Impact, a registered 501(c)3 nonprofit in the United States.
-University Impact is the DAF host who manages all aspects of the fund.
+The Dunham DAF is powered by University Impact (“UI”), a registered 501(c)(3) nonprofit in the United States who manages the charitable aspects of the Dunham DAF.